William E. Miller: Vice presidential candidate

 After winning the Republican presidential nomination, Goldwater chose Miller to be his running mate.
 In Goldwater's telling, he picked Miller because "he drives Johnson nuts" with his Republican activism.
 But by some other accounts, Johnson "was barely aware of Miller's existence."
 Miller's Eastern roots and Catholic faith balanced the ticket in some ways, but ideologically he was conservative like Goldwater.
 His relative obscurity—"he was better known for snipes at President Kennedy than for anything else"—gave birth to the refrain "Here's a riddle, it's a killer / Who the hell is William Miller?"

 In the general election, incumbent Lyndon Johnson won a landslide victory.
-The Goldwater/Miller ticket carried only six states - Goldwater's home state of Arizona, plus Louisiana, Alabama, Mississippi, Georgia, and South Carolina.
+The Goldwater/Miller ticket carried only six states − Goldwater's home state of Arizona, plus Louisiana, Alabama, Mississippi, Georgia, and South Carolina.
 Despite the defeat, the ticket's inroads into the previously Solid South were seen as an indication that the Southern Strategy was viable, and Republicans continued to pursue it in subsequent campaigns.

 Later life

 Following the defeat of the Goldwater–Miller ticket, Miller returned to his hometown of Lockport, New York, where he resumed his law practice.
 He also appeared in one of the first "Do you know me?" commercials for American Express.
 Mark Z. Barabak later wrote in the Los Angeles Times that by the time he died, Miller was "better known for his advertising appearance than his years in Congress."

-He participated in an interview in 1979 in which he stated that he did not miss politics as it had "had such a saturation of it in my life".
+He participated in an interview in 1979 in which he stated that he did not miss politics as he had "had such a saturation of it in my life".

-On June 5, 1983, he was admitted to Millard Fillmore Suburban Hospital in Williamsville, New York for diagnostic tests.
-He suffered a stroke in mid-June and died in Buffalo, New York on June 24, 1983.
+On June 5, 1983, he was admitted to Millard Fillmore Suburban Hospital in Williamsville, New York, for diagnostic tests.
+He suffered a stroke in mid-June and died in Buffalo, New York, on June 24, 1983.
 Miller was buried at Arlington National Cemetery.
 In noting Miller's passing, Goldwater stated "he was one of the greatest men I have ever known and I feel his loss very deeply".